samuelmolp/AI-Pollution-Granada/README.md

 ## RESULTS
 Results were highly satisfactory.
 For PM10 and PM25 were predicted with less than 1.5% error in small time periods and less than 10% error in 24 hours predictions.
 NO2 and SO2 were forecasted with a higher error (up to 30%) but the neural network was proved to be effective under certain normal conditions (such as no rain or high sudden changes).
-For example, for a concrete prediction of NO2:
+For example, for a prediction of NO2:

 ![Example](/Example.png)